EliahKagan/weighted-intervals/ALGORITHM.md

 algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm),
 with a queue (FIFO), to compute a topological sort of the forward-compatibility DAG.
-This is one of [various possible approaches](#Variations-on-the-algorithm-should-be-supported) for finding a topological sort.
+This is one of [various possible approaches](BUGS.md#variations-on-the-algorithm-should-be-supported) for finding a topological sort.
 I chose Kahn&rsquo;s algorithm because I find it to be the simplest to understand when implemented iteratively (compared to iterative implementations of other algorithms).

 In most environments, recursively implemented DFS will overflow the stack on common problem sizes in the setting of this problem, since recursion depth can